beta-tester/RPi-PXE-Server/README.md

 i did not keeped an eye on network security.

-USE IT AT YOU OWN RISK.
+USE IT AT YOUR OWN RISK.

 ## what is it good for?
 the scripts installs necessary packages to let your RPi act as a DHCP, TFTP, Samba, NFS, PXE server.